Apps for

 five seconds.

-Native iOS & Android and React Native apps.
+Cross-platform iOS and Android apps, built with React Native and Expo.
 We design around one question: what does a real person feel the first five seconds after opening it?

 Three contexts, three postures.